Eric L. Walters

 If English is not your native language, you must also take the TOEFL or IELTS.

-Graduate students will be supported in one of four ways:
+Graduate students will be supported in one of five ways:

-• A Dominion Scholarship (PhD applicants only) is available to qualifying applicants (undergrad GPA=3.2 (overall), 3.5 (in the major) and a GRE >1200), a stipend of $18,000 per year (no teaching required) and full tuition exemption;
+1. A Dominion Scholarship (PhD applicants only) is available to qualifying applicants (undergrad GPA=3.2 (overall), 3.5 (in the major)), a stipend of $20,000 per year (no teaching required) and full tuition exemption;

 Please indicate what category of support is applicable to your application.
 Students with external fellowships or those that are self-funded, for example, have a much greater likelihood of being accepted into the program.

-In order to be considered for a position in my lab, all prospective applicants must visit me at ODU and meet with me face-to-face.
-I will not accept students that I have not met in person.
+In order to be considered for a graduate position in my lab, all prospective graduate applicants must eventually visit me in Virginia (Aug-Mar), in California (Apr-Jul), or over Zoom.
+I will not accept graduate students that I have not spoken to.
 Please plan accordingly.

 Please also read my Primer On Getting Into Graduate School.